 Applying Gronwall's inequality yields

 which proves the proposition. \end{proof}

-As next step we need an estimate of the difference of the solutions to the regularized mean-field SDEs and the non-regularized mean-field SDE.
-Recall that, by the stochastic Fokker--Planack equations, it is sufficient to consider the associated solutions \( \rho^\tau \) and \(\rho\) of the SPDEs~\eqref{eq: regularised_hk_spde} and \eqref{eq: hk_spde}.
+In the next step we need to estimate the difference of the solutions to the regularized mean-field SDEs and the non-regularized mean-field SDE.
+Recall that, by the stochastic Fokker--Planck equations, it is sufficient to consider the associated solutions \( \rho^\tau \) and \(\rho\) of the SPDEs~\eqref{eq: regularised_hk_spde} and \eqref{eq: hk_spde}.
 For more details regarding this observation we refer to the proof of Theorem~\ref{theorem: existence_mean_field_SDE}.